Locations:

 You may feel pain, discomfort, burning, itching and soreness as you sit, exercise, pee or during sex.
 And that’s due to a lack of lubrication along your vaginal lining.

-To help replace the lost estrogen, your doctor may recommend a low-dose estrogen cream, ring or tablet.
+To help replace the lost estrogen, a provider may recommend a low-dose estrogen cream, ring or tablet.
 Over-the-counter options such as vaginal moisturizers and lubricants can also help.

 Diagnosing vaginal pain